What would we do without crypto wallets? They keep our coins safe and untouchable, without them holding cryptocurrencies wouldn’t make sense.

 Crypto wallets by their purpose

-There are a couple different kinds of wallets out there:
+There are a couple different kinds of crypto wallets out there:

 Paper wallet - For this kind of wallet, your private keys and public addresses are printed on a piece of paper.
 If you can physically manage the paper, this will be your safest storage option that doesn’t even require a lot of technical skill.
 It is not feasible to use a paper wallet for daily transactions though.